 Good Truckin’ Diner has already secured its place as a hotspot for breakfast and brunch in Lansing.
-The restaurant has since expanded with a new location that offers products you can take home and prepare yourself.
+The restaurant has since expanded with a new location at 3135 S. Pennsylvania Ave. that offers products you can take home and prepare yourself.
 These include take-and-bake pizzas, doughnuts and all sorts of cooking ingredients, condiments and vegetables sourced from Michigan-based companies.

 Detroit Frankie’s Pizza was a partner at this new location, but has backed out.
 With or without Detroit Frankie’s, the new Good Truckin’ operation received high-marks from City Pulse food critics Bryan Beverly and Gabrielle Lawrence, who praised the unique concept.